brachior/cordova-plugin-device-motion/README.md

 ### Browser Quirks

-Values for X, Y, Z motion are all randomly generated in order to simulate the accelerometer.
+Values for X, Y motion are calculated from the mouse event and the value for Z motion is randomly generated in order to simulate the accelerometer.

 ### Android Quirks